-- Medically necessary routine labs when ordered by a physician or other licensed provider acting within the scope of his/her license as part of comprehensive medical care. - Preventive laboratory services such as but not limited to basic metabolic panel, lipid, or general health panel.
-Refer to the Preventive Care/Wellness Services for information regarding benefits for screening tests and preventive lab testing. - Outpatient hospital-based lab facilities and hospital-based lab draw stations: The Plan covers outpatient lab services for pre-admission testing when performed 7 days prior to a scheduled hospital admission or outpatient surgery.
-The testing must be related to the sickness or injury for which admission or surgery is planned.
+- Medically necessary routine labs when ordered by a physician or other licensed provider acting within the scope of his/her license as part of comprehensive medical care. - Preventive laboratory services such as but not limited to basic metabolic panel, lipid panel, etc. Refer to the Preventive Care/Wellness Services for information regarding benefits for screening tests and preventive lab testing. - Outpatient hospital-based lab facilities and hospital-based lab draw stations: The Plan covers outpatient lab services for pre-admission testing when performed 7 days prior to a scheduled hospital admission or outpatient surgery.
+The testing must be related to the sickness or injury for which admission or surgery is planned. - If a free-standing, non-hospital-based outpatient laboratory facility is not available within 50 miles of your residence, you may use a hospital-based laboratory facility or hospital-based draw station. - See the Key Terms and Definitions section for the definitions of Free-standing Laboratory Facility and Outpatient Hospital-Based Laboratory and Outpatient Hospital-Based Laboratory Draw Station.

-Benefit Description In-Network Out-of-Network Laboratory Outpatient Services

-- If a free-standing, non-hospital-based outpatient laboratory facility is not available within 50 miles of your residence, you may use a hospital-based laboratory facility or hospital-based draw station. - See the Key Terms and Definitions section for the definitions of Free-standing Laboratory Facility and Outpatient Hospital-Based Laboratory and Outpatient Hospital-Based Laboratory Draw Station.